Exploring and Benchmarking the Planning Capabilities of Large Language Models: Experiments

 We evaluate the planning capability of the model as we add more examples (``shots") into the context, inspired by the success of many-shot learning across a large number of tasks~\citep{agarwal2024many}.
 The challenge of ``in-context planning" involves understanding a specific task and problem through a limited number of examples.
 Additionally, it requires the models to produce a solution without checking each planning step to confirm if a proposed move is correct.
-The model has to create a plan in a single inference step, keeping 'in mind' all the constraints the task imposes.
+The model has to create a plan in a single inference step, keeping `in mind' all the constraints the task imposes.

 Figure~\ref{fig:all-planning} shows the in-context learning performance on classical planning and natural language benchmarks as we vary the number of shots.
+We consider Gemini 1.5 Pro~\citep{gemini1-5}, GPT-4 Turbo~\citep{openai2024gpt4}, Gemini 1.5 Flash~\citep{gemini1-5} and Gemma 2 27b~\citep{gemmateam2024gemma2improvingopen} models.
 Overall, we notice that for natural language and PDDL scenarios, models have similar trends in terms of planning accuracy as we increase the number of shots.
-Moreover, different models are impacted differently as we provide additional number of shots, e.g., \modelname{} outperforms other models indicating that the model not only can plan better with a fewer number of examples/shots, it can also make effective use of additional and longer context.
-Gemini 1.5 Flash -a smaller, faster and more efficient model than \modelname{} is still outperformed by \modelname{} but occasionally matching GPT-4 Turbo performance.
-The details of results for each tasks are provided below.
+Moreover, different models are impacted differently as we provide additional number of shots, e.g., \modelname{} outperforms other models both in one shot scenario and as we increase the number of shots; indicating that the model not only can plan better with a fewer number of examples/shots, it can also make effective use of additional and longer context.
+Gemini 1.5 Flash -a smaller, faster and more efficient model than \modelname{} is generally outperformed by \modelname{} but occasionally matches GPT-4 performance.

-\subparagraph{BlocksWorld} We generated BlocksWorld problem instances of 3 to 7 blocks for in-context learning with the method described in Appendix~\ref{app:create}.

-Figure~\ref{fig:bw-nl},~\ref{fig:planning-blocksworld} show the performance of Gemini 1.5 models on this benchmark as we increase the number of few-shot examples.
-We note that as we increase the number of shots GPT-4 Turbo's performance increases while \modelname{}'s performance saturates or degrades as we go beyond 40 shots.
-The 1-shot planning capability of \modelname{} and Gemini 1.5 Flash reaches reaches 35\% and 26\%, while GPT-4 Turbo performance is close to zero.
-Moreover the 40-shots planning capability of \modelname{} reaches 48\% range which performs better than the best (200-shots) performance of GPT-4 Turbo, which peaks at 43\%.
+\textsc{BlocksWorld: } Figure~\ref{fig:bw-nl},~\ref{fig:planning-blocksworld} show the performance of Gemini 1.5 models on this benchmark as we increase the number of few-shot examples.
+We note that as we increase the number of shots GPT-4 performance increases while \modelname{}'s performance saturates or degrades as we go beyond 40 shots.
+The 1-shot planning capability of \modelname{} and Gemini 1.5 Flash reaches reaches 35\% and 26\%, while GPT-4 performance is close to zero.
+Moreover the 40-shots planning capability of \modelname{} reaches 48\% range which performs better than the best (200-shots) performance of GPT-4, which peaks at 43\%.